 First, one named POV.
 The "spike" the founder will defend across every appearance.
 A Series-A AI founder who shows up on five shows arguing five different theses produces five forgettable conversations.
 The same founder shipping the same sharp claim on five shows produces a category position.
 Pick one unpopular opinion you actually believe and run it everywhere.

 Second, one citable noun phrase or framework.
 A named thing the host can introduce ("Dhruv built the QUALIFIED-VIEWS-NOT-IMPRESSIONS METHODOLOGY").
 Brian Dean's Skyscraper earned 23,000 backlinks because Skyscraper is a thing.
-Coining a phrase the audience can repeat is the cheapest authority lever a founder has.
+Coining a phrase the audience can repeat is the lowest-cost authority lever a founder has.
 The qualified-views-not-impressions framework is one example of the shape.

 Third, one next-step asset.
-A cookbook URL, a beta signup, a product demo, a benchmark page.
+A cookbook URL, a beta application, a product demo, a benchmark page.
 Listeners need somewhere to land after the host signs off.
 Without a next-step, the appearance produces zero attributable conversions and the founder concludes "podcasts do not work."

 Step 1: Map the AI-podcast landscape (4 tiers, not one wish list)